The social media realm has become a force to be reckoned with against older, more traditional forms of marketing.

 70% of business-to-consumer marketers have acquired customers specifically through Facebook, and that doesn’t even account for what they’ve acquired through additional social media platforms.

-84% of CEOs and VPs say they use social media to help make purchasing decisions, and customers spend 20% – 40% more money on companies who are using social media for marketing.
+84% of CEOs, VPs, Co-founders, and business owners say they use social media to help make purchasing decisions, and customers spend 20% – 40% more money on companies who are using social media for marketing.

 Furthermore, 70% of millennial consumers’ buying decisions are influenced by peer recommendations, and where are the majority of millennials seeing their peers’ purchasing decisions?
 Social media.

-In short, the data around social media alone tells us that a large percentage of the billions of people that use social media are using it daily, and they’re using it to make purchases.
+In short, the metrics around social media alone tells us that a large percentage of the billions of active users on social media platforms are using it daily, and they’re using it to make purchases.

 If these are the questions you’re asking yourself, keep reading because we’re filling you in on all the secrets that make using social media for marketing successful!